pyeventsourcing/eventsourcing/docs/topics/domain.rst

 If all aggregates in a domain model need to use the same non-default version number, then a base class can be defined and used by the aggregates of the domain model on which ``INITIAL_VERSION`` is set to the preferred value.
-Some people may wish to set the preferred value on the library :class:`~eventsourcing.domain.Aggregate` class.
+Some people may wish to set the preferred value on the library's :class:`~eventsourcing.domain.Aggregate` class.

 Timestamp timezones